kevingonzalez7997/Automizing_Deployment_with_WebHook/README.md

 ![Screenshot 2023-09-16 090536](https://github.com/kevingonzalez7997/Deployment3/assets/59447523/fb792d17-eedf-495d-b8bf-5c0faf4f0c9e)

 ## Conclusion
 The main objective was to enhance deployment efficiency while ensuring scalability and security.
 By installing WebHooks with Jenkins, we were able to automate deployment triggered by GitHub commits.
 AWS Elastic Beanstalk CLI further assists with deployment and scalability.
 Security is handled with AWS IAM roles and security groups.
-The CICD pipeline, configured through the GitHub repository's Jenkinsfile, deploys our application completely automatically when changes are committed thanks to EB CLI.
+The CICD pipeline, configured through the GitHub repository's Jenkinsfile, automatically deploys our application when changes are committed thanks to EB CLI.

 ## Optimization

-In this deployment, there were many optimizations that were incorporated to truly create the pipeline into a CICD pipeline.
+In this deployment, there were many optimizations that were incorporated to create the pipeline into a CICD pipeline.
 The two major components that allowed this were webhook and EB CLI.
 This was an improvement from having to manually deploy the application after every change.
-There is still room for improvement to ensure the resiliency of the application.
+However, there is still room for improvement to ensure the resiliency of the application.
 A monitor system can be incorporated to minimize downtime.
 We could also launch different clones of our program in different AZ to further increase its resistance.